sony/model_optimization/model_compression_toolkit/exporter/README.md

 #### Fakely-Quant

-For exporting a fakely-quantized model, use QuantizationFormat.FAKELY_QUANT:
+To export a fakely-quantized model, use QuantizationFormat.FAKELY_QUANT:

 ```python
 import tempfile